6 Simple Ways To Use Essential Oils To Help Reduce Fatigue

 Close your eyes and focus in on the scent.
 Ideally choose an essential oil that’s energizing such as lemon, eucalyptus, peppermint or rosemary.
 This mini-mindfulness exercise is a way for you to open yourself up and to clear your mind of the “mental noise” we have in our heads in the morning which can already act as a burden to start the day.

-2. At work, keep a personal inhaler by your side: Room diffusing isn’t really an option at work, so having a handy portable tool, a personal inhaler, at your disposal can be helpful.
+2. During work, keep a personal inhaler by your side: Room diffusing isn’t always an option at work, so having a handy portable tool, a personal inhaler, at your disposal can be helpful.
 Create a favorite blend of essential oils that uplift and stimulate the mind, like rosemary, peppermint and sweet orange for your inhaler.
 Now when you need a little pick-me-up during the day, you can take a quick sniff to give you a mental lift.

 3. Take a 10 minute foot bath: Chronic fatigue can often be physical.
 If you’re standing a lot in your job, you feel the burden of aches and pains in your feet.
 Essential oils can be a great support in helping to soothe muscles, including feet.
 Consider a blend of essential oils that provide movement for tense muscles such as black pepper, ginger and juniper berry.
 However, be sure to add a dispersant to the essential oil blend as oil and water don’t mix and the oils can cause skin irritation.